CamelotEstate/camelot-estate/content/pages/index.md

         fontWeight: 400
         textAlign: right
     title: >-
-      Located in the northern suburb of Kraaifontein, in Cape Town, the estate has 108 homes, with several design options, all within a 24 hour access controlled security estate.
+      Located in the northern suburb of Kraaifontein, in Cape Town, Camelot Estate has 108 homes, with several design options, all within a 24 hour access controlled security estate.
   - type: HeroSection
     elementId: homepage-hero-1
     colors: colors-a